Skip to Main Content

 Outlook

-According to the U.S. Department of Labor (DOL), employment of photographers is expected to decline 6 percent through 2028.
+Employment for all photographers is expected to grow by 4 percent from 2023 through 2033, according to the U.S. Department of Labor (DOL).
+This is about as fast as the average for all careers.
 The growth of digital cameras and improvements in digital technology have enabled more businesses to create, store, and access photographic images on their own.
-Also, the photography field has always been attractive to many people, so competition for jobs is strong.
+Also, the photography field has always been attractive to many people, so there is strong competition for jobs.
 There are only a small number of food photographers, and the health of the food, entertainment, and publishing industries play a major role in influencing job growth.
 When fewer people eat out or purchase food-related publications, there are fewer jobs for food photographers.
-Employment for photographers at newspapers, book, and periodical publishers is expected to decline by 29.6 percent through 2028, according to the DOL, as a result of declining advertising revenue, industry consolidation, and other factors.
+Employment for photographers at newspaper publishers is expected to decline by 19.4 percent through 2033, according to the DOL, as a result of declining advertising revenue, industry consolidation, and other factors.
+On the other hand, employment for photographers who are employed by media streaming distribution services, social networks, and other media networks and content providers will increase by 6.4 percent through 2033, which is faster than the average.
 Though many companies have reduced their advertising budgets, they still have to employ professionals to capture images of their food for print and Web advertising.
 Most restaurants, no matter how successful, will need to display their food in menus or ads as well as on their Web sites to attract diners.

 Related Professions